Kris-0605/fernet-files/README.md

 Parameters:

 -   **key** - The key for Fernet encryption/decrytion.
-Accepts either a key, or a `cryptography.fernet.Fernet` object.
+Accepts either a key, or a `custom_fernet.FernetNoBase64` object.
--   -   "Fernet key must be 32 url-safe base64-encoded bytes."
-Get using `fernet_files.FernetFile.generate_key()` or `cryptography.fernet.Fernet.generate_key()` and then store somewhere secure
+-   -   A key must be 32 random bytes.
+Get using `fernet_files.FernetFile.generate_key()` or `custom_fernet.FernetNoBase64.generate_key()` and then store somewhere secure
--   -   Alternatively, pass in a `cryptography.fernet.Fernet` if you don't trust the module with your key
+-   -   Alternatively, pass in a `custom_fernet.FernetNoBase64` object if you don't trust the module with your key
 -   **file** - The file to read/write to.
 Accepts both filenames as strings and file-like objects.
 If you want to do something like making the file read-only, pass in a file object, because filenames are opened in read and write mode.
 Any files should be open in binary mode.
 -   **chunksize** - The size of chunks in bytes.
 Bigger chunks use more memory and take longer to read or write, but smaller chunks can be very slow when you try and read lots of them consecutively.
 Defaults to 64KiB.